Melmaphother/Science-Star/docs/quickstart.md

 # 🚀 Quick Start Guide

-Welcome to Open-Agent!
+Welcome to Science-Star!
 Get up and running in minutes with this simple guide. ⚡

 ## 📋 Prerequisites

-Make sure you have completed the [Environment Setup](installation.md) first! 🔧
+Make sure you have completed the [Installation](installation.md) first! 🔧

 ## 🎯 Part 1: Running HLE Evaluation

 ### 🔥 One-Command Launch
-The fastest way to see Open-Agent in action:
+The fastest way to see Science-Star in action:

 ```bash
 sh scripts/run_hle.sh